 BMP placement: Describe the steps you would take to determine the proper BMP location and take measurements to establish proper BMP sizing.
 Demonstrate how you would use a survey tool to identify micro-drainage areas.
 Discuss strategies and site constraints.
 Photos: Photos are a critical component of the assessment report and pre-installation documentation.
 Many software apps will let you add photos directly to the report.
 Think about what angle and distance will give the best representation of the project because taking photos from a consistent angle and distance is best for documenting the project over time.
 Photograph anything that raises concern.
 Additionally, having photographs of plants that you could not identify in the field allows you to complete the site's survey of existing vegetation at a later time.

-Designer/installer
+2. Designer/Installer

-If time allows, it is important to show designers and installers BMPs under construction and/or previously constructed BMPs.
+If time allows, it is important to show designers and installers BMPs under construction and/ or previously constructed BMPs.

-It is important to visit the right site for the specific audience being trained.
-Sometimes it is best to choose a training workshop location based on the proximity of the workshop to interesting BMPs or projects.
-Visit BMPs that are currently under construction or that were recently constructed.
-It is also beneficial to visit a site with no BMP, so the trainees understand the entire process and what it takes to complete a project.
+Choose the right location: It is important to visit the right site for the specific audience being trained.
+Sometimes it is best to choose a training workshop location based on the proximity to interesting BMPs or projects.

+Show a variety of BMPs: The more BMPs you can see the better, so choose site that are close together or that may have more than one BMPs onsite.
+It is also beneficial to show various stages of construction, start with a site with no BMPs, then BMPs currently under construction or recently constructed, and end with a fully established BMP if possible.
+This way trainees understand the entire process and what it takes to complete a project.

-If it is possible, show the trainees BMPs that have maintenance problems or were not constructed or installed correctly.
+Show problem sites: If it is possible, show the trainees BMPs that have maintenance problems or were not constructed or installed correctly.
 Sometimes it is easier to learn from things that did not work out correctly than from things that did.